grafana/grafana/docs/sources/upgrade-guide/upgrade-v10.2/index.md

 The `PUT /api/folders/:uid` endpoint no longer supports modifying the folder's UID; UIDs are expected to be immutable.
 See GitHub PR [#74684](https://github.com/grafana/grafana/pull/74684) for details.

-In the Azure Monitor data source, the Intersection option has been replaced with a Dashboard option to reduce confusion around how time-ranges work.
-This is a breaking change as we're removing support for Intersection, but it is replaced with an option that is nearly the same.
-The Intersection option will be migrated to Dashbaord automatically.
+In the Azure Monitor data source, the **Intersection** option has been replaced with a **Dashboard** option to reduce confusion around how time ranges work.
+This is a breaking change because we're removing support for **Intersection**, but it is replaced with an option that is nearly the same.
+The **Intersection** option will be migrated to **Dashboard** automatically.
 See GitHub PR [#74675](https://github.com/grafana/grafana/pull/74675) for more details.

 This version removes all components for the old panel header design.
 See more details in GitHub PR [#74196](https://github.com/grafana/grafana/pull/74196).